bihor/camaliga/Documentation/Introduction/WhatDoesItDo/Index.rst

 - Backend module.

-The extension is not allways easy to use, but it is very flexible and admins will like that.
+The extension is not always easy to use, but it is very flexible and admins will like that.